tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Refactor tag 'description' to 'service'.
 - [ ] Redesign tag module:
    - [ ] base full tag becomes a virtual field.
-   - [ ] builder/parser model for each discipline which creates the string according to the required format, and can parse the string back into the components.
+   - [x] builder/parser model for each discipline which creates the string according to the required format, and can parse the string back into the components.
-   - [ ] provide default format for each discipline, e.g. isa5.1
+   - [x] provide default format for each discipline, e.g. isa5.1
-   - [ ] add next/previous functionality
+   - [x] add next/previous functionality
    - [ ] add colour code by discipline
 - [ ] Look at use of hover on buttons, and use turbo to prevent page refresh.
 - [ ] Improve implementation of Discipline model, including translation.
+Consider using constants hash for each project.

 ## Potential Features
 - [ ] Add more comprehensive reporting for demand calculations
 - [ ] Implement bulk import/export
-- [ ] Add more detailed documentation for the demand calculation formulas
 - [ ] See if pagy can provide user selectable page size
 - [ ] Data revision management
-- [ ] Customize devise views
 - [ ] Customize devise users:
    - Allow users to self register through devise, edit their own profile and user name, email, password.
    - Insert an admin approval in the confirmation process